After the terrorist attacks of 9/11, a lot changed in regards to online privacy in the U.S.

 Typically, these special warrants are mostly requested by the NSA and FBI, and they’re generally classified.

 The court’s main goal is to be a secret court.
-Only FISC judges and other government employees are present at cases.
+Only FISC judges and other government employees are present in cases.
 Obviously, the non-transparent nature of the court has led to many questions and criticisms from civil liberties defenders.

 The FISC has been dubbed a “rubber stamp court” because, between 1979 and 2012 (33 years!), FISC judges granted 99.97% of all warrants requested.